Time for another Fireside Chat! This time it’s all about connecting with customers through incentives.

 We’re sure you feel the same when your customers reach a certain goal.
 For example, if they complete your course, publish an ebook, or lose a certain amount of weight in your program, you feel invested in their success.

-For Chelsea, sit-down interviews with at least 25 Kajabi Heroes was an incredible opportunity to connect on a deeper level.
+For Chelsea, sit-down interviews with at least 25 Kajabi Heroes were an incredible opportunity to connect on a deeper level.

 “I got to really dig deep and understand the kind of grit that went into building their business.
-I talked to all different kinds of people like Dy Ann Parham and Adam Mitchell,” she said.
+I talked to all different kinds of people like Dy Ann Parham,” she said.
 She was blown away by the work Kajabi Heroes were doing, from helping women through menopause to martial artistry, and so much more.

 5. Creativity is key.